Skip to main content

 Adding messages to services

-EventCatalog supports different types of messages (commands and events) (soon support for queries).
+EventCatalog supports different types of messages (commands, events and queries).

 A service in EventCatalog can receive or send messages.